 - Text Elements

 Bold and italic text should not take the place of headings.
-Similarly, block quotes should not be used for text not previously quoted within the webpage, event or news article.
+Similarly, block quotes should not be used for text not previously quoted within the web page, event or news article.

 - Associated Press Style

 University Marketing and Communications writes and edits all text via Associated Press Style principles.
 To streamline the usability, page readability and content comprehension, consider using AP Style when writing content for your department or college pages.
-For access to the AP Style guidelines, contact University Marketing and Communications.